mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 add 5 7
 ```

-As a result, we should see exactly the same answer as just a moment ago:
+As a result, we should see the same answer as just a moment ago:

 ```hs
 12